Strategy for Going to College as a Military Spouse

 If you are pursuing your bachelor’s or even master’s degree, it is wise to figure out what classes to take first to earn your associate’s degree and then work your way up from there.

-You never know when you are going to move or have to change schools.
-Taking classes in order of degree allows credits and degrees to transfer more easily if you have to change schools.
+You never know when you will move or have to change schools.
+Taking classes in order of degree makes it easier for your credits and degrees to transfer if you have to change schools.

-If you can, pick colleges that are online or have online programs so your education can travel with you uninterrupted.
-Take in to account the school’s accreditation type as well.
+If you can, pick colleges that offer online programs or courses so your education can travel with you uninterrupted.
+Take into account the school’s accreditation type as well.
 This may help with the transferability of your units.

 Picking an online college is going to benefit you in more ways than one.
 The biggest benefit is that you can learn at your own pace.
 This allows you to take on more classes if your spouse gets deployed and you find yourself with more time on your hands.